RodgerZhu/Cloud_Security/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 Prerequisites
 -------------

 - Ubuntu 18.04.
-This tutorial should work on other Linux distributions as well, but for simplicity we provide the steps for Ubuntu 18.04 only.
+This solution should work on other Linux distributions as well, but for simplicity we provide the steps for Ubuntu 18.04 only.

   Please install the following dependencies::